Painting with Light

 Indigenous cultures worldwide have understood

 The dream of a global golden age is rapidly awakening in the web of consciousness that our new instant-everywhere and interactive Net reality has created.
-And in the process of humanity's conscious evolution on Earth, the accelerated ascent of our Net reality with a Conscience is a defining moment for global enlightenment.
+And in the process of humanity's conscious evolution revolution Revelations, the accelerated ascent of our Net reality with a unity-in-diversity Conscience is a defining moment for global enlightenment.

 In my heart of